xMilos/atm-machine/README.md

 ### NOTICE

-All code tested on localhost with port 8088, on docker ip address and port can be set with port binding on docker tested on 0.0.0.0:43125
+All code tested on localhost with port 8088